Salman-pip/testprepo/README.md

 ##Edit file

-it's  a mrkdownfile file in this repository
+it's  a mrkdown file in this repostiory